sbkellogg/eci-589/README.md

 This course is divided into three-week units focused on common techniques associated with social network theory and analysis.
 Week 1 of each consists of course readings and discussion designed to introduce key terminology, core concepts, and applications of SNA in Education.
 The second week of each unit is guided by a network study and focuses on applying network analysis to gain insight into a network data set.
 During the final week of each unit, students will continue to develop technical skills through either tutorials and an independent analysis.

-### **Unit 1: The Social Network Perspective (Non-ECI 586 Students Only)**
+### **Unit 1: The Social Network Perspective**

 Unit 1 is a gentle introduction to social network theory, analysis and applications in education.
+The course **Readings and Discussion** in this unit will help students gain a general understanding of key social network theory, concepts, and applications in education, as well how researchers manage and represent network data.
+Our **Unit 1 Case Study: Who's Friends with Who in Middle School** is guided by the work of [Pittinsky and Carolan (2008)](https://link.springer.com/article/10.1007/s11218-007-9046-7) and compares teacher perceptions and student reports of classroom middle school friendship.
+Finally, the **Independent Analysis** provides an opportunity to further explore our middle school datasets and create your own data product that highlights the knowledge and skills gained in Unit 1.
+Students new to R are required to complete an alternative assignment consisting of R tutorials available through [Posit Cloud](https://posit.cloud/learn/primers).

 This unit is focused on gaining a general understanding of basic concepts and basic comfort level with importing network data and representing networks visually.
 To begin, students will learn about social network analysis as a both a theory and a method and take look at more specific examples of its use in educational contexts.
 We'll gain some experience with foundational network analysis workflows using popular packages in R.

 1.  **Readings & Discussion**: [What is social network analysis?](https://sbkellogg.github.io/eci-589/unit-1/unit-1-readings.html)